Bourne (franchise): Future

-In November 2016, producer Frank Marshall acknowledged that Universal Pictures is optimistic regarding a Jason Bourne sequel.
-In the same interview, he reported that a follow-up installment to The Bourne Legacy is unlikely although the studio has not ruled it out.
-In March 2017, franchise star Matt Damon cast doubt upon a sequel stating that the audience "might be done" with the character.

-By October 2019, Ben Smith—who has served as a producer on the franchise—confirmed that a film is currently in development.
-Though he would not detail the plot, nor the studio's plans, he confirmed that the sequel will tie into the Treadstone television series.
+In November 2016, producer Frank Marshall acknowledged that Universal Pictures was optimistic regarding a Jason Bourne sequel.
+By October 2019, Ben Smith—who has served as a producer on the franchise—confirmed that a film was in development.
+He said that the sequel would tie into the Treadstone television series.

+In November 2023, it was announced that a sixth film was officially in development, with Edward Berger serving as director.
+It was speculated that Damon might reprise the titular role, although the alternative option was for a different character to lead the cast (similar to The Bourne Legacy).
+In February 2024, Damon praised Berger as a director, but, at the age of 53, did not commit to reprising the role, should he be asked.
+In October 2024, Production Weekly reported that the title was listed as The Bourne Dilemma.
+However, a few weeks later, Berger was vague about his involvement in the film, saying "It's really not clear whether… I'm doing that film or not", and that he was concentrating on his next film, The Ballad of a Small Player.

+On March 20, 2025, it was announced that Universal Pictures had lost the rights to the franchise.
+It was then shopped around, with potential buyers including Paramount Pictures, Netflix, and Apple Studios.
+It is also unknown if Damon will return to reprise his role in later entries.
+Ultimately, rights to the franchise would return to Universal in perpetuity, with its parent NBCUniversal acquiring all rights excluding publishing to the Jason Bourne and Treadstone books in a nine-figure deal announced in August 2025.

 Television

 Treadstone (2019)

-In April 2018, USA Network ordered a pilot for a series titled Treadstone, which written by Tim Kring.
+In April 2018, USA Network ordered a pilot for a series titled Treadstone, which was written by Tim Kring.
 The series explores the origins of the Treadstone program and its sleeper agents associated with the agency.
 By August of the same year, it was announced Treadstone will bypass the pilot stage in favor of a straight-to-series commitment from the network.
 In October 2019, producer Ben Smith confirmed that the television series has ties to the films, with the show having connection to a future Bourne movie.
 The series aired for one season before being cancelled in May 2020.